 For the exterior, use a soft, dry microfiber cloth to gently wipe away dust and fingerprints from the surface, dials, and knobs.
 For stubborn grime, a slightly damp microfiber towel can be used, ensuring no liquid directly touches the unit.
 To tackle dust around delicate areas like terminals and connectors, a cotton swab can be very effective.

-For the interior, which accumulates the most heat-tratrapping dust, compressed air is your best friend.
+For the interior, which accumulates the most heat-trapping dust, compressed air is your best friend.
 Carefully open the receiver’s case if you are comfortable, then use short bursts of compressed air to blow dust out of vents, fans, and internal components.
 Keep the nozzle a few inches away from the components to avoid damage.
 A soft brush, like a clean makeup brush or a soft vacuum brush, can also help dislodge stubborn dust before using compressed air.
 Never use water or liquid cleaners inside the unit, as moisture can severely damage sensitive electronic parts.
 A thorough internal cleaning once or twice a year is generally sufficient, complemented by weekly external wipe-downs.

 Check and Secure All Connections